-Sighing in relief, Veronica thanked Duncan for his hospitality and bid Madison, Trina and Connor a perfunctory goodbye.
+Sighing in relief, Veronica thanked Duncan for his hospitality and bid Madison, Trina and Conner a perfunctory goodbye.
 While she was waiting for Meg to finish saying her own goodbyes, Logan walked over to her.

 "I, uh, guess I'll see you in a couple of months," he said.

 "Yeah," Veronica replied flatly.
 "For the big party."

 "You don't sound particularly enthusiastic about it," he noted.

 She shrugged.
 "Well you've been to one party, you've been to them all, right?"

 "Our parties tend to be a little more… extravagant."
 He nodded towards Trina.
 "Once she gets going, there's no stopping her."